IntelliSenseIoT/XserverIoTOnboardTask.github.io/OnboardTask Architecture Overview.md

 ### External RESTAPI Calls

 We can make our own RESTAPI interface that external applications can call.
 GET and POST calls are supported.
-This RESTAPI interface is used by the DATA service also, which invokes certain events.
+This RESTAPI interface is used by the DATA service also, which invokes certain events ([for example: Desired properties change callback](https://github.com/IntelliSenseIoT/XserverIoTOnboardTask.github.io/blob/master/examples/6_Device_Twin_Desired_Change_Callback.md)).

     private async void HttpRestServer_ClientRequestEvent(object sender, HttpRestServerService.ClientRequestEventArgs e) {